Ramadan Tips for Everyone

 - Avoid deep fried and oily foods, they require a much larger time for processing and cause you to feel full, yet don’t really provide any useful nutrients at all.

-- Opt for a balanced iftar with the goal that you and your family can remain energetic and invigorated all through Ramadan.
+- Opt for a balanced iftar with the goal that you and your family can remain healthy, energetic and invigorated all through Ramadan.

 - Stock up on kitchen supplies, Items like stick wrap, paper towel, plastic bags, and containers are a must.